 Leveraging EPCs and Energy Audits for Property Insights

 Energy Performance Certificates (EPCs) provide a standardized assessment of a property’s energy efficiency, typically rating it from A (most efficient) to G (least efficient).
 EPCs offer insights into a building’s energy performance, highlighting areas where improvements can be made.
+In England, official data from the English Housing Survey (2023–2024) shows that 52.5% of residential properties achieved EPC band C or higher in 2023, with a mean average energy efficiency score of 67.2.
+Domestic properties accounted for 26% of total UK energy use in 2022, with residential buildings alone responsible for 20% of national emissions — a stark reminder of the leverage property managers hold in the national energy picture.

 Strategic Upgrades with EPCs